 How do we meet Him in our secret place?
 What elements make it meaningful?

-Did you know you could read the Bible, pray, worship and all that jazz and still be far from God?
-I know!
-It’s crazy to think about.
-But if we merely focus on the words we say, not the words He says, we miss Him.
+We could read the Bible, pray, worship and still be far from God.
+If we only focus on the words we say, not the words He says, we miss Him.
 If we focus on all our wants and not His desires, we miss Him.
 If we focus on all the things we’re doing and not what He did, we completely miss Him.

 He has created us all unique and sometimes this plays a factor into how we connect with Him.
 For some it’s done best through song.
 For others, they connect with Him through writing or painting or running.
 But these are merely tools, and not required to meet with God.
 Take all these away and God still remains.

-The question is – will you continue seeking Him without the comforts of your gifts?
-You must know what it means to connect with God.
-And at times that requires laying everything aside and it just being you and Him.
+The question is – will we continue seeking Him without the comforts of our gifts?
+We must understand what it means to connect with God.
+And at times that requires laying everything aside and it just being us and Him.

 So, if your goal is to always meet with Him on your terms, you’re going to have some rare, less than meaningful times with Jesus.